You ate a Delta-9 gummy, put on a movie, and waited. An hour goes by, then two hours, and you feel nothing.

 The hemp market is flooded with deceptive packaging.
 Brands will print “1000mg Hemp Extract!” in massive letters on the front of a jar, but the gummies are actually just made with hemp seed oil.

 Hemp seed oil is a nutritional supplement that contains zero cannabinoids.
-It will not get you high, relax you, or help you sleep.
+It will not get you high or feel like much.

 The Fix:

-Never buy THC products from a gas station.
+Never buy THC products from shady places.
 Only purchase gummies from reputable, online brands that provide a third-party Certificate of Analysis (COA).
-A COA is a lab test that legally proves the exact milligrams of Delta-9 THC inside the gummy.

 The Fix: